 The Photographic Print

-Written for ‘Skills, Smells and Spells’, an exhibition held at the Strand Gallery in central London:
+Written for ‘Skills, Smells and Spells’, an exhibition held at the Strand Gallery in central London, 2012:

-A journey during which you nurture and caress the exposed film through the remainder of your travels.
-Labelling it lovingly, keeping it close and riding the fear as it disappears into airport x-ray machines.
+A journey during which you have nurtured and caressed your exposed film through the remainder of your travels.
+Labelling it lovingly, keeping it close and riding the fear as it disappears into airport x-ray machines, towards the safety and refuge of your darkroom.

-And once home, mixing the chemicals and developing the film – knowing what to do, how to do it but not truly understanding how or why it works.
+But once there, it’s not over; mixing the chemicals and immersing the film – knowing what to do, how to do it but not truly understanding how or why it works.

 Then digging deep to find the patience and will power to print hundreds of contact sheets, for the greater good.
 A sacrifice to the gods of organisation and a long term strategic decision.